modernjuliaworkflows/modernjuliaworkflows.github.io/config.md

 Add here global page variables to use throughout your website.
 -->
 +++
-author = "Guillaume Dalle & Jacobus Smit" mintoclevel = 2
+author = "G. Dalle, J. Smit and A. Hill" mintoclevel = 2
-prepath = "ModernJuliaWorkflows"

 # Add here files or directories that should be ignored by Franklin, otherwise
 # these files might be copied and, if markdown, processed by Franklin which